sofpn/rprimer/README.md

     input for;
   - `getAssays()`: returns an `RprimerAssay` object.

-These objects are extensions of the `DataFrame` class from S4Vectors, and behave similar to traditional data frames.
+The Rprimer-classes are extensions of the `DataFrame` class from S4Vectors, and behave in a similar fashion as traditional data frames.
+The objects can be coerced to data frames or tibbles by using `as.data.frame()` or `tibble::as_tibble()`.

 ### Installation